jesse-r-s-hines/ShellAdventure/README.md

 The `restart_enabled` config option can be used to turn this off.
 If `restart_enabled` is `false`, the student can only do a hard restart of the tutorial which will regenerate the randomized puzzles.

-# API Docs
+# *ShellAdventure* API Docs
 You can use any of the standard Python libraries in your puzzle generation functions.
 The `shell_adventure.api` module also provides some helper classes, such as `File`, and `Permissions`.
-See [here](https://jessehines0.github.io/ShellAdventure/shell_adventure/api.html) for the full API documentation.
+See [here](https://jessehines0.github.io/ShellAdventure/shell_adventure/api.html) for the documentation of the *ShellAdventure* API.

 # Examples
 See the [examples](examples) folder for complete examples of tutorial configuration and puzzle templates.